ritvij-saxena/receipt-processor-challenge/README.md

 ## Features

+- V1
   - Add and save receipts
   - Maintain processing state for each receipt
   - Award points for a given receipt based on the rules mentioned above.
   - Simple command-line interface for testing
   - Added asynchronous processing of receipts
+- V2
+  - In this version, I added a new feature where for every first, second, and third receipts submitted, we award the user with 1000, 500, 250 additional points respectively.
+  - This changes the existing endpoints.
+    - **POST** /receipts/process becomes POST /receipts/process?user_id=<user_id>
+    - Added a new controller called user_controller.py
+      - POST /users/adduser
+      - GET /users/getuser
+  - Refactored Code

 ## Technologies Used

 - Java 17